A project is basically a

 echo "chmod 400 /data/id_rsa" >> ~/.bashrc echo "ssh-add /data/id_rsa 2>/dev/null" >> ~/.bashrc echo "if [ -z \$SSH_AGENT_PID ]; then exec ssh-agent bash; fi" >> ~/.bashrc mkdir -p ~/.ssh printf "%s\n" "Host github.com" " IdentityFile /data/id_rsa" >> ~/.ssh/config ssh-keyscan -t rsa github.com >> ~/.ssh/known_hosts

-🚨 Putting your private key in the
+🚨 Adding a private key file to the

-using your Orchest instance.
+/data folder exposes it to everyone using your Orchest instance.

-Now you can version using
+You can then version using

 JupyterLab git extension UI.